MIT-LCP/waveform-annotation/README.md

 - Within the `waveform-django` directory:
   - Run: `python manage.py runserver` to run the server.
 - You should be able to access the waveform landing page at: <http://localhost:8000/waveform-annotation/waveforms/>
+- If you would like to test out the email features:
+  - Run: `python -m smtpd -n -c DebuggingServer localhost:1025` in another terminal tab.
+You should be able to see the content of the email which would have been sent on the live site.
+If you do not run this command first before testing out the email features, you will receive a `ConnectionRefusedError: [Errno 61] Connection refused` error.

 ## Basic server commands
 - To migrate new models: